 Sun Sun Sun: Community Photovoltaics?

 Paul Sims surveyed Wallingford and Crowmarsh community buildings for their solar potential.
-We have 33 that could house as many as 4640 solar panels!
+There were 33 that could house as many as 4640 solar panels!
 At a cost of £2.5 million (estimated), we could generate enough electricity to meet the needs of 250 households.

 The Answer is Blowing Through the Wind Turbine

 Mike Blanch of BVG helped us out with a feasibility study of wind turbines on Cholsey Hill.
-The Cholsey wind group have been looking at this for 2 years and have a year’s wind-speed data.
+The Cholsey wind group had been looking at this for 2 years and had a year’s wind-speed data.
 Sophisticated modelling of this by Met Office Consulting showed that the hill has sufficient wind (our first question): 6.4 metres per second at 80 metres hub height.

-Unfortunately, swathes of eastern England cannot take turbines at this time, as they interfere with radar.
+Unfortunately, much of eastern England cannot take turbines at this time, as they interfere with radar.
 RAF Benson would be unlikely to be able to cope with turbines so clearly in their ‘radar shadow’.
-But, times might change, and there are ‘stealth’ technologies that can make turbine blades invisible to radar.
-We are poised and ready for action for such a time!

 Mike cast the net further, to find sites near us that would not disturb the radar.
-There are possibilities in the vicinity of Wallingford which we will pursue in the future.
+There were possibilities near Wallingford to investigate.
 The first step will be to see what the landowners’ opinions are.